 Five: Design transferrable concepts

 A strong on-trade campaign starts even before potential customers walk into a bar.
-When you’re developing a new design concept, think about how the artwork can be utilised across different formats, to cost-effectively guide consumer behaviour through multiple channels and locations.
+When you’re developing a new design concept, think about how the artwork can be utilized across different formats, to cost-effectively guide consumer behavior through multiple channels and locations.